 I’m going in a different direction than I normally do in my Upward Trek posts.
 So I hope my friends will forgive me if they think I have lost my mind because I am tackling eternal veganism.

-Most theologians, prophecy teachers, and creation apologists teach that men will be vegans in the kingdom and in eternity.
+Many theologians, prophecy teachers, and creation apologists teach that men will be vegans in the kingdom and eternity.
 They argue that animal death is a result of the fall and the curse and that the effects of the fall and the curse will be removed in the kingdom, so therefore there will be no more animal death.
 And if there is no animal death, there will be no meat eating because eating meat supposes the death of an animal.

 This view of the meat question regards the giving of meat to man at the time of Noah as a temporary concession to man that will be removed in the kingdom.
 Man will then return to the veganism that he enjoyed in the purity of the garden of Eden.